dashluu/deepwaifu_backend/README.md

 1. pip install langchain faiss-cpu chromadb
 2. pip install "fastapi[standard]"
 3. pip install ollama
+4. pip install -U langchain-community
+5. pip install sentence-transformers
+6. Need to install ollama from the web as well https://ollama.com/download

 To test if llama is running,
 1. in terminal, ollama run llama3

 This will check if your model is running (ctrl+d to exit)

-tbd: not sure if we need to install ollama from the website